Smock-frock: Development

 It is uncertain whether smock-frocks are "frocks made like smocks" or "smocks made like frocks"—that is, whether the garment evolved from the smock, the shirt or underdress of the medieval period, or from the frock, an overgarment of equally ancient origin.
 What is certain is that the fully developed smock-frock resembles a melding of the two older garments.

 From the earlier 18th century, the smock-frock was worn by waggoners and carters; by the end of that century, it had become the common outer garment of agricultural labourers of all sorts throughout the Midlands and Southern England.
 The spread of the smock-frock matches a general decrease in agricultural wages and living standards in these areas in the second half of the 18th century.
 The smocks were cheaper than other forms of outer garments, and were both durable and washable.

-Embroidery styles for smock-frocks varied by region, and a number of motifs became traditional for various occupations: wheel-shapes for carters and wagoners, sheep and crooks for shepherds, and so on.
+Embroidery styles for smock-frocks varied by region, and a number of motifs became traditional for various occupations: wheel-shapes for carters and waggoners, sheep and crooks for shepherds, and so on.
 Most of this embroidery was done in heavy linen thread, often in the same color as the smock.

-By the mid-19th century, wearing of traditional smock-frocks by country laborers was dying out, although Gertrude Jekyll noticed them in Sussex during her youth, and smocks were still worn by some people in rural Buckinghamshire into the 1920s.
-As the authentic tradition was fading away, a romantic nostalgia for England's rural past, as epitomized by the illustrations of Kate Greenaway, led to a fashion for women's and children's dresses and blouses loosely styled after smock-frocks.
-These garments are generally of very fine linen or cotton and feature delicate smocking embroidery done in cotton floss in contrasting colors; smocked garments with pastel-colored embroidery remain popular for babies.
+By the mid-19th century, wearing of traditional smock-frocks by country labourers was dying out, although Gertrude Jekyll (born 1843) noticed them in Sussex during her youth, and smocks were still worn by some people in rural Buckinghamshire into the 1920s.
+As the authentic tradition was fading away, a romantic nostalgia for England's rural past, as epitomised by the illustrations of Kate Greenaway, led to a fashion for women's and children's dresses and blouses loosely styled after smock-frocks.
+These garments are generally of very fine linen or cotton and feature delicate smocking embroidery done in cotton floss in contrasting colours; smocked garments with pastel-coloured embroidery remain popular for babies.

 Parachutist smocks

-During World War II, military parachutists wore wind proof jump smocks primarily to cover equipment that may have caused the parachutist to be stuck in a narrow doorway.
+During World War II, military parachutists wore wind-proof jump smocks primarily to cover equipment that may have caused the parachutist to be stuck in a narrow doorway.
 German parachutists wore the Knochensack, British parachutists wore the Denison smock whilst US Marine paramarines wore a jump smock as well.
 Today the name smock is still used for military combat jackets.
 Examples include DPM Parachute Smock, that replaced the Denison Smock, the Canadian Para Smock and Smock Windproof DPM.